appleinmusic/Lithospermum-Network-Pharmacology/README.md

 ## 📊 Expected Outputs

 ### Key Research Findings
-- **Compound Screening**: From an initial 21 compounds, 20 passed ADMET screening.
-This set was further filtered to **12 core active compounds** that have experimentally validated protein targets in the CMAUP database, ensuring all subsequent analyses are based on established interactions.
+- **Compound Screening**: From an initial 21 compounds, **20** passed the ADMET screening based on Lipinski's Rule of Five.
-- **32 unique protein targets** identified for the 12 core compounds.
+- **Target Identification**: These 20 compounds are associated with **32 unique human protein targets** according to the CMAUP v2.0 database.
-- **High-confidence PPI network**: Constructed with **32 nodes and 156 edges** (network density: 0.321), indicating a highly interconnected functional cluster.
+- **Core PPI Network Construction**: While 32 targets were identified, only 28 of them formed a connected network with high-confidence interactions (STRING combined score > 400).
+The final, true network consists of **28 nodes and 130 edges**.
-- **7 hub proteins identified**: EGFR, PTGS2, CYP2C9, CYP3A4, ALDH1A1, CYP1A2, and HIF1A, representing the most influential nodes in the network.
+- **Hub Proteins**: Analysis of the 28-node network identified key hub proteins, including **EGFR, PTGS2, CYP2C9, and HIF1A**, representing the most influential nodes.
-- **3 functional modules** identified via Louvain clustering, highlighting distinct clusters for metabolism, signaling, and inflammation.
+- **Functional Modules**: The network was partitioned into **5 functional modules**, indicating distinct clusters of proteins with related biological functions.
-- **Key Pathway Enrichment**: The "Arachidonic acid metabolism" pathway was identified as the most significant, directly linking the herb's targets to core inflammatory processes.
+- **Key Pathway Enrichment**: Functional analysis of the network nodes revealed significant enrichment in pathways critical to inflammation and metabolism, such as the **'PI3K-Akt signaling pathway'** and various metabolic regulation pathways.

 ### Generated Files
 After successful execution, the following files should be created: